TheCodeDaniel/flux/readme.md

 ## Features

-- Initialize project config with `flux init`
+- Initialize project config with `fluxm init`
-- Validate environment with `flux doctor`
+- Validate environment with `fluxm doctor`
-- Clean build artifacts with `flux clean`
+- Clean build artifacts with `fluxm clean`
 - Build Android (APK/AAB) and iOS (IPA) apps
 - Deploy to Google Play (all tracks)
 - Deploy to App Store Connect (TestFlight or Production)